-Connolly’s ability to entertain was all that was needed, a story teased out to thirty minutes, a risky joke on the Parkinson Show, or Connolly opining on anything was entertainment gold.
-His fame was riding high.
+Connolly’s ability to entertain was guaranteed.
+He was entertainment gold.
 Connolly became ubiquitous, in constant demand.
 Understandably a man begins to think his every sentence a string of pearls.

 A cruel irony

 His appearance on a recent late night USA chat show illustrated how much he had deteriorated physically.
 It was painful to watch.
-I prefer to remember him in his prime, on the stage in Glasgow, a full house packed to the gunnels, prancing up and down on the stage telling us about the cheated woman next door with “tartan legs” from sitting too long and too close to an electric fire.
+These days he makes light of his debilitating illness.
+I prefer to remember him in his prime, on the Glasgow stage, a full house packed to the gunnels, prancing up and down telling us about the cheated woman next door with “tartan legs” from sitting too long close to an electric fire.